JailsonSantos/rodrigorgtic/README.md

-### Hi there 👋
+### Hi there, I'm Rodrigo Gonçalves Santana 👋

 <!--
 **rodrigorgtic/rodrigorgtic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+A Full-Stack Engineer and UI/UX who is always learning.
+I love technology, coffee and applying knowledge to solve problems, create solutions and impact lives.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...